appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 # JSON Form

-This document explains how to use the JSON form widget to generate user-friendly data input forms.
-It simplifies form building, allowing you to focus on creating great apps.

 The JSON form widget saves time and effort compared to a simple Form widget by automatically generating fields from JSON data, eliminating the need for manual field creation for large forms.